 This year’s Know Your Value national event – featuring U.S. Sen. Kamala Harris (D-CA); Katty Kay, BBC News anchor and author of the “The Confidence Code" and "The Confidence Code for Girls;” and Elizabeth Vargas, host of “A&E Investigates” – will take place on Saturday, Dec.
 1 at the Palace Hotel in San Francisco, California.

-If you live in California, don’t miss the opportunity to apply for Mika Brzezinski’s “Grow Your Value” bonus competition, a contest that gives three finalists professional coaching, personal branding and styling, with the opportunity to pitch to Mika and a panel of judges live on-stage at the Know Your Value national event.
+Women in California had the opportunity to apply for Mika Brzezinski’s “Grow Your Value” bonus competition, which closed on Oct.
+21. The bonus competition is a contest that gives three finalists professional coaching, personal branding and styling, with the opportunity to pitch to Mika and a panel of judges live on-stage at the Know Your Value national event in December.

 The finalist who makes the most compelling pitch to Mika and the panelists will win the grand prize of $25,000!

 "Grow Your Value" Contest Disclaimer:

 NO PURCHASE NECESSARY.
 Void where prohibited.
 Legal residents of California who are 18 or older.
 Begins October 2, 2018 at 12:00 AM ET and ends October 21, 2018 at 11:59 PM ET.
 Limit 1 entry per person.
 Click here for more information on how to enter, and for Official Rules, odds, and prize details.
 Sponsors: MSNBC Interactive News LLC and NBCUniversal Media, LLC.

 Last year at the national event in New York City, three women faced off for the top prize after each one submitted a 60-second video describing why they deserved the bonus.
 Barbara Ginty, CEO of Planancial, Jen Scherer, Chief Event Officer of Magnified Events, and Tiffany Hamilton, a higher education administrator, coach and motivational speaker were selected from over 100 submissions.